 Local Economic Impact

 A commitment to both tradition and innovation makes California the most productive agricultural state in the United States and helps stimulate economic growth.
-And, faced with challenging drought conditions, California’s farmers are continuing efforts to be as water efficient as possible in a quest to grow more with less water.
+And, faced with ongoing challenging water supply conditions, California’s farmers are continuing efforts to be as water efficient as possible in a quest to grow more with less water.

 California’s bounty is truly on every plate.

 From vegetables, fruits, and nuts to meat, milk, fiber and ornamentals, California’s agricultural abundance includes more than 400 commodities, many of which are not grown anywhere else in the nation.

 come from the Golden State, including nearly 100 percent of the broccoli and walnuts.

 California is the country's No. 1 milk producer and the leading producer of butter and ice cream.